 Going to Amalfi Coast Italy on holiday this summer?
-Great for you!
-But is this the best time to visit this stunning Italian region?
+Great for you – there are many stunning places to visit in Amalfi Coast!
+When is the best time to visit this stunning Italian region?
 If you are not sure and have more questions about Amalfi Coast, then read our article.
 We have covered answers to most common questions related to Costiera Amalfitana and a list of the best things to do on Amalfi Coast Italy.

 What is the best time to visit the Amalfi Coast in Italy?

 Officially, the high season on Amalfi Coast begins around Easter and runs till the end of September.
 May and June are the best months to visit the Italian coast as the prices are still (relatively) low compared with July and August.
 We visited Amalfi Coast in May and we had a perfect temperature (around 20°C) and there were fewer tourists.

 Where do you fly into for Amalfi Coast?

 You have two options when considering a holiday on Amalfi Coast.
 Naples (Capodichino airport) is the closest international airport but many tourists prefer actually to fly to Rome as the tickets to that airport are usually much cheaper.
 If you choose the 1st option, make sure you visit Naples in a day – it’s really worth it!

 How many days do you need to see the Amalfi Coast Italy?

 Costiera Amalfitana.
 But if you plan well you trip and all the things you want to see on the coast, 3 nights should be OK (make sure you place early flight in and late outbound flight which will give you more time on the Amalfi Coast).